hael/SIMPLE/README.txt

 All GUI associated data is stored in $SIMPLE_PATH/gui_data/ so this directory may want to be backed up regularly.

-Once the login information has been entered, the GUI server can be started using the command 'simple_multiuser'.
-Alternatively, the process can be run in the background using the command 'nohup simple_multiuser &'.
+Once the login information has been entered, the GUI server can be started using the command 'simple_multiuser start'.
+Alternatively, the process can be run in the background using the command 'nohup simple_multiuser start &'.

 The GUI can now be accessed from any modern web browser by navigating to http://<address of node on which server is running>:8095.